 Please note that exercising these rights may be conflict with contractual agreements and may result, for example, in premature termination of contract or incurred costs.
 In such cases we will notify you in advance where this is not already contractually regulated.

-As a rule, exercising your data privacy rights (including data locking) requires you to provide clear proof of your identity (e.g. copy of an ID in cases where your identity is not otherwise clear or verifiable).
+As a rule, exercising your data privacy rights (including data blocking) requires you to provide clear proof of your identity (e.g. copy of an ID in cases where your identity is not otherwise clear or verifiable).
 To exercise your rights, please contact the following offices:

 You can find contact details for the offices responsible for processing your personal data under the following links: